ElmyvanTok/ci-cd-workshop/Readme.md

 Now go back to Heroku and open your app.
 You'll see that Heroku received a deployment from CircleCI.
 * Click the open app button
+* You'll see your app saying "Hello world"
+* From here, try to change the application to print "Deployed via pipeline!"
+* Commit your changes and without doing a thing your application will be updated.

+### Cleanup
+Remove your application from Heroku and delete the CircleCI pipeline when you're done.

 ## Building and testing
 **To follow the CI/CD workshop you don't need to build and test on your local machine!**